Darbhanga

-Darbhanga is the fifth-largest city and municipal corporation in the state of Bihar in India.
-It is one of the most important districts and big cities of North Bihar.
+Darbhanga is the fifth largest city and municipal corporation in the Indian state of Bihar in India, and is considered an important city in North Bihar.
 It serves as the headquarters of the Darbhanga district and the Darbhanga division.
+Darbhanga is also referred to as the gateway to Bengal, because it is held that the name Darbhanga has been derived from Dwār Banga or Dari – Banga, meaning the 'door of Bengal'.